Akathiiro313/kf2-controlled-difficulty/faq.md

 ### Where can I get KF-Hillside?

 Skell has removed Hillside from the workshop, and while it can still be downloaded by other means, it doesn't seem appropriate to list those here.
+(Sadly Kore has quited the game too with his many long lane solo maps gone.)

 CD works with any map, not just Hillside.
-If you're looking for a good single lane- aim practice map, Kore's SubTheWub and  FatCat's Corridor are good alternatives to hillside.
+If you're looking for a good single lane- aim practice map, FatCat's Corridor is good alternative to hillside.

 ### Can I level up my perks in CD?